 Throughout Richmond, programs and services for those 55+ years are offered at most community facilities, as well as the Seniors Centre at the Minoru Centre for Active Living.
-Please refer to the Parks, Recreation and Culture Guide for program and service details or view specific facility details online.
+Visit the Program Registration page and click on the BROWSE AND REGISTER button to see all recreation programs offered and view specific facility details online.

 - Cambie Community Centre

 - Hamilton Community Centre

 - South Arm Community Centre

 Seniors Services Plan - Active and Healthy Living in Richmond

 With a vision to be a nurturing, connected community that promotes healthy and active aging, the City of Richmond, with public input, has created an updated Seniors Service Plan.

 The Seniors Service Plan: Active and Healthy Living 2015-2020 represents a comprehensive update of the 2008-2012 Older Adults Service Plan and sets the goals and actions for services and programs for seniors in Richmond to the year 2020.
 The 2015-2020 Service Plan was adopted by Council on December 14, 2015.